-Today you will explore the city of Rishikesh, visiting the Laxman Jhula, Omkaranand Ashram and Sivanand Ashram.
-Touring this morning includes 1.5 hours on foot.
-Late in the afternoon you will be transferred 1 hour to Haridwar railway station to board the train for Delhi (train duration 4-5 hours (18:15 to 22:45) approximately).
-Dinner will be served on the train, but if you need additional snacks please purchase these the day before.
-Upon arrival in Delhi, you will be transferred to your hotel for a two-night stay.
+Today you will explore the city of Rishikesh visiting Omkaranand Ashram and Sivanand Ashram.
+Touring this morning includes one and a half hours on foot.
+Late in the afternoon you will be transferred one hour to Haridwar railway station to board the four to five hour train for Delhi.
+Dinner will be served on the train; upon arrival in Delhi you will be transferred to your hotel for a two-night stay.

-[N.B: As our train is a day train, our seats will be in an AC Chair Car.
+Please note: As our train is a day train, our seats will be in an AC Chair Car.
 More than likely, you will not be able to purchase any food or drink on the train, so if you need snacks make sure to pre-purchase them before boarding.
-The train carriages are shared, so at all times please be aware of your belongings.]
+The train carriages are shared, so at all times please be aware of your belongings.